mortara/PS2USB/README.md

 ## Problems

-Currently, my main problem is the USB Host implementation on the ESP32:
+Currently my main problem is the USB Host implementation on the ESP32:
  - It seems to have problems with USB hubs
  - Mice with high dpi (16bit coordinate values)